lukaszkn/data-software-engineering-interview-questions/content/amazon_redshift.md

 - Evaluate cost (inter-region transfer) and consider local replication if needed.
 - Apply least-privilege shares and audit access.

-If you want, I can outline an exact SQL example for creating and granting a cross-region datashare for your accounts/regions and suggest tests to measure latency impact for typical queries.

 ## How do you choose between materialized views and summary tables maintained by ETL?
 Short answer